xDaryamo/puccini/README.md

 [Cloudify](https://cloudify.co/) for funding much of the AriaTosca project.
 Note, however, that Puccini is a fresh start initiated by myself with no commercial backing.
 It does not use AriaTosca code and has a radically different architecture as well as very different goals.)

-### Why doesn't the TOSCA parser tell me which line number in the relevant file a problem occurred?

-Unfortunately, [our YAML parser](https://gopkg.in/yaml.v2) doesn't expose this information.
-There is an [open issue](https://github.com/go-yaml/yaml/issues/108) for it, and if it's resolved we will add this important feature in the future.

 ### Why is it called "Puccini"?